matthijs166/battleship-coding-tournament/README.md

 ```

 ## Benchmark
-This mode is for when you want to simulate multiple brains against each other.
-This will benchmark the performance against multiple brains.
+This mode is for when you want to simulate multiple brains against each other to mesure the performance.

-The benchmark will run x amount of games in parallel and will match each brain equally against each other to see who wins the most games.
+The benchmark will run X amount of games in parallel and will match each brain equally against each other to see who wins the most games.

 ```bash
 # Will run the benchmark with multiple brains